ppatierno/nginx-strimzi-kafka-bridge/README.md

 ## Encryption

+Before enabling encryption you have to generate certificate (seldf signed or signed by a CA) and key for the proxy using tools like `openssl` for example.

-Start Nginx mounting a volume for using the provided `nginx_encryption` file as the default one.
+Start Nginx mounting a volume for using the provided `nginx_encryption` file as the default one and other volumes for the proxy certificate `nginx.pem` and private key `nginx.key`.

 ```shell
 docker run -it --rm --net=host --name nginx-strimzi-kafka-bridge -p 8443:8443 -v $PWD/encryption/nginx_encryption.conf:/etc/nginx/nginx.conf -v $PWD/encryption/nginx.pem:/etc/nginx/certs/nginx.pem -v $PWD/encryption/nginx.key:/etc/nginx/certs/nginx.key nginx